deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 ![](figures/figures_5_0.png)

-> 🔼 This figure illustrates the pipeline of generating a synthetically ranked preference dataset (Syn-Pic) and the ranking-based preference optimization (RankDPO) method.
+> 🔼 The figure shows a schematic overview of the two main components of the proposed method: (A) a synthetically labeled preference dataset generation process (Syn-Pic) and (B) a ranking-based preference optimization method (RankDPO).
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of our two novel components: (A) Syn-Pic and (B) RankDPO.
 Left illustrates the pipeline to generate a synthetically ranked preference dataset.
 It starts by collecting prompts and generating images using the same prompt for different T2I models.
 Next, we calculate the overall preference score using Reward models (e.g., PickScore, ImageReward).
 Finally, we rank these images in the decreasing order of preference scores.
 Right: Given true preference rankings for generated images per prompt, we first obtain predicted ranking by current model checkpoint using scores si (see Eq.
 5).
 In this instance, although the predicted ranking is inverse of the true rankings, the ranks (1, 4) obtains a larger penalty than the ranks (2, 3).
 This penalty is added to our ranking loss through DCG weights (see Eq.
 6).
-Thus, by optimizing 0 with Ranking Loss (see Eq.
+Thus, by optimizing θ with Ranking Loss (see Eq.
 7), the updated model addresses the incorrect rankings (1,4).
 This procedure is repeated over the training process, where the rankings induced by the model aligns with the labelled preferences.
 > </details>